 vintage = nostalgia

-Have a magazine with an interview and picture of you from 30 years ago when you were just a budding young entrepreneur with permed hair rocking a Members Only jacket?
-Perhaps you had a big grand opening when you launched and have printed photographs that you can scan and share.
-Customers love to see where you came from, especially if there is a nostalgic connection to your brand.
-Even an old creative job posting from back in the day can make for good conversation.
+Have a magazine with an old interview and photo from 30 years ago, when you were just a budding young entrepreneur with permed hair rocking a Members Only jacket?
+Perhaps you had a big grand opening when you launched and have printed photographs you can scan and share.

 let your customers take the driver’s seat

-Keep a running list of FAQs you get on everything from phone calls to your social networks.
-Ask questions often to see where your customers might be confused about what you do.
-You can fairly quickly pull together content that will not only be evergreen, but will also be in response to your customers and helpful to them which will win you brownie points.
+You could also keep a running list of FAQs you’re asked.
+Ask your own questions to see where your customers might be confused about what you do.
+Then, pull together content that will not only be evergreen but helpful to your existing and prospective clients.

-If you have been dishing out engaging newsletters over the years, these can be a great source of content.
-Some of the content may fall into the “vintage” category and some might be great evergreen content that can easily be sourced and updated for the web.
-You can create crawlable PDFs of your newsletters and make them available online or you can pull chunks of content to use on your blog, on pages on your site or on your social networks.
+If you’ve been dishing out engaging newsletters for years, these can be a great source of content.
+Some of the content may fall into the “vintage” category, and some might be great evergreen content that can easily be sourced and updated for the web.
+You can create crawlable PDFs of your newsletters and make them available online, or you can pull chunks of content to use on your blog, on pages on your site or on your social networks.

 Even if your company is in its infancy, potential content is all around you.
 Chances are you are working really hard to build your brand.
 Take every opportunity you can to show that to the world.
-Take photographs when you meet new people, take video of your products being developed…be alert and aware of opportunities that present themselves.
+Take photographs when you meet new people, take video of your products being developed.
+Be alert, and leverage new opportunities.

 the comeback kid

-Have any creative ways you are utilizing existing content?
+Have any creative ways you’re utilizing existing content?
 What “toilet seats” have hung in your windows?

-I would like to thank Fran Macsali-Urbin at The National Park Service for confirming the validity of the toilet seat story.
+Special thanks to Fran Macsali-Urbin at The National Park Service for confirming the validity of the toilet seat story.